-Motorcycle passenger killed, driver injured in I-5 crash in Everett
+Motorcyclist killed, another injured in Everett crash

-EVERETT — A motorcycle passenger was killed and the driver was critically injured when they crashed along Interstate 5 late Wednesday, according to the Washington State Patrol.
+EVERETT, Wash.
+(AP) — A motorcyclist was killed and another was critically injured when they crashed along I-5 late Wednesday night, according to the Washington State Patrol.

-KOMO-TV reports the motorcyclist, 37, and female passenger, 38, were heading north on the freeway around 10:30 p.m. when they crashed just south of 128th Street Southwest in South Everett, troopers said.
+KOMO-TV reports the rider and a passenger were heading north on the freeway around 10:30 p.m. when they crashed just south of 128th St SW in south Everett, troopers said.

-A Patrol trooper who first came to the scene found the female passenger dead and the driver with serious injuries.
+A patrol trooper who first came to the scene found one person dead and another with serious injuries.
+Authorities do not know if the motorcyclist killed was the driver or passenger.

 It is unclear what caused the fatal accident, the spokesperson said.